DanRedelien/Crypto_Strategy_Backtester/README.md

-Here is the translated and formatted `README.md` for your project.

----

 # Crypto Strategy Backtester (DCA + Options)

 An institutional-grade tool for backtesting cryptocurrency investment strategies.
 This project evaluates traditional Dollar Cost Averaging (DCA) against sophisticated hedging and asset-replacement techniques using options.